 This thing is tiny!

-On my recent trip to New Zealand, I shot 848GB of photos and videos.
-I no longer had space on my 12-inch Macbook's internal SSD to backup SD cards.
-Fortunately I had a 1TB Samsung SSD with me.
-It's tiny, very fast and got the job done for me.
+As for having an external SSD, well it's just very likely I'll run out of space backing up SD cards on my laptop if I'm traveling with one.
+Samsung's USB-C SSDs were just what I was looking for: tiny, lightweight and fast.
 I have two now — the original 1TB T1 model and the later 1TB T3 model.
-Though the new T5 model is out now so you should consider that one instead of the older discontinued models.
+Though the new T5 model is out now so you should consider that one instead of the older models I have.

 At the heart of my camera setup is a beefy four bay Synology DS415+ NAS that I have loaded with 4 3TB drives.
 I archive photos to the NAS from Lightroom and also backup the NAS to several cloud services for safekeeping.
 Storage for Photographers (Part 2) is a must-read.

 The DS415+ is now discontinued.
-If you're considering a NAS now, you should look at the new DS416play model.
+If you're considering a NAS now, you should look at the new DS418play model.

 quad-core Intel Atom, 4-bay

 The first thing I do with any new lens is put on a UV filter.
 This is mainly to protect the lens from any accidental scratches or drops.
 I'd rather replace a cheap filter than the lens.
-I don't get too picky about which brand to buy here but I tend to prefer low-profile B+W XS-Pro filters.
-Low-profile is ideal for wide-angle lenses so it doesn't get in your shot, especially if you plan on stacking filters.
+I tend to prefer low-profile UV filters when I can find them as they're ideal for wide-angle lenses so it doesn't get in your shot.
+However, that usually means the lens cap doesn't quite fit as well and more easily falls off.

-I also get a polarizer for each lens which I use when shooting outdoors with anything involving reflections (like buildings), sky, water or anything with glare.
+I also get a circular polarizer for each lens which I use when shooting outdoors with anything involving reflections (like buildings), sky, water or anything with glare.
 In a nutshell, it will cut through haze, increase color saturation and make sky shots more vibrant.
 When I'm traveling, most of my shots are outdoors so I usually entirely take off my UV filter and only leave the polarizer on for the duration of the trip.
 With a polarizer you always need to rotate it to get the desired effect and this depends on your direction with respect to the sun.
-Polarizers also shouldn't be used with wide-angle lenses as it can cause a weird effect where only part of the shot is polarized where the rest is less polarized.
-Though I might still keep a polarizer on a wide-angle lens but just rotate it so that it's not entirely "on" and the side effect is less visible.
+It'a also advised that you try to avoid using a polarizer with wide-angle lenses as it can cause a weird effect where only part of the shot is polarized where the rest is less polarized (but I still use them on wide-angle lenses sometimes).

 One more polarizer caveat: You usually want to take it off if shooting through a helicopter window.
 They tend to be plexiglass and any slight scratch in the plexiglass would be very apparent when using a polarizer.
 Also speed matters when you're moving that fast and you might prefer a faster shutter speed than polarizer effect.

-And sometimes I will get ND grad filters to reduce the brightness of the sky in landscape shots on bright days.
+I used to also travel with some ND grad filters to reduce the brightness of the sky in landscape shots on bright days.
 Graduated neutral-density filters look like a gradient and put your entire composition into the dynamic range of your camera by reducing clipping.
-Though I've found myself shooting more bracketed shots for HDR to fix this rather than carrying and putting on an ND grad.
+Though I've found myself shooting more bracketed shots for HDR to fix this rather than carrying and putting on an ND grad filter.

 A new addition to my kit, the sheer diminutive size of this DJI Spark made it hard to avoid.
 No, it doesn't shoot 4K video.
 It doesn't have a 3-axis gimbal; merely getting by with a 2-axis gimbal.
 It also doesn't shoot RAW photos like it's bigger brother the Mavic Pro.
 But it's tiny and easy to toss in a bag that may also be accompanied with a camera, tripod and a bunch of lenses.